 A minimally invasive approach is usually done if only one gland needs to be removed.
 If more than one gland needs to be removed or if the doctor needs to do additional surgery in the neck, she may use a conventional approach instead, which involves making larger incisions.

-Complications are rare.
-But, no procedure is completely free of risk.
+Complications are not common but, no procedure is completely free of risk.
 If you are planning to have a parathyroidectomy, your doctor will review a list of possible complications, which may include:

 Factors that may increase the risk of complications include: